CyrilCermak/modular_architecture_on_ios/README.md

 The figures also show very clearly that having more dynamic frameworks is the greatest factor contributing to the application launch time.
-While the tested 4-layered application has 300 frameworks, the 3-layered and Core-separeted application have about 200 frameworks, a clear increase in launch time from the 3-layered to the 4-layered applications can be seen across all devices.
+While the tested 4-layered application has 300 frameworks, the 3-layered and Core-separated application have about 200 frameworks, a clear increase in launch time from the 3-layered to the 4-layered applications can be seen across all devices.
 This effect is also visible with fewer frameworks (by a factor of 10, resulting in 30 frameworks for the